Some men feel a bit left out or like they don’t ‘fit in’ to the pregnancy experience.

 If you think that feeling left out could turn into anger or hitting, get help.

 - If you’re feeling left out, let your partner know and give her an opportunity to include you.
-You could also chat with a family member, friend or other expectant dad, or you could check out our online forum for expectant dads.
+You could also chat with a family member, friend or other expectant dad.

 - If you feel like you’re on the outside of the pregnancy experience, don’t wait to be included – join in!
 Spending time looking at baby clothes or furniture will also give you a chance to spend time with your partner.